-Property taxes for 2020 attach as an enforceable lien on January 1, on property values assessed as of the same date.
+Property taxes for 2022 attach as an enforceable lien on January 1, on property values assessed as of the same date.
 Taxes are levied by December of the subsequent fiscal year (by passage of a Tax Levy Ordinance).
 Tax bills that are prepared by Cook County are issued on or about February 1st and July 1st, and are payable in two installments, on or about March 1st and August 1st.
-Tax bills that are prepared by Will County are issued on or about July 1st and are payable in two installments, on or about June 1st and are payable in two installments, on or about July 1st and September 1st.
+Tax bills that are prepared by Will County are issued on or about June 1st and are payable in two installments, on or about July 1st and September 1st.